stevenabreu7/dbws/chapter1.md

 * Scheduling application to schedule meetings and events on campus.
 * User can create new meetings and events or join existing ones.
+* Public and Private events

 ### User Interaction

+Input will be generally checked on backend and frontend

 * Login & Signup
   * Creating an account based on a @jacobs-university.de E-Mail address.